jyu23333/325-Midterm/README.md

 # Analyzing 2016 and 2020 Voter Registration of multple states across the US
+This repository contains code to reproduce the conclusions and data visualizations regarding voter registration across the US in 2016 and 2020.

 The data used in my analysis can be found in the  `data` folder.

 The Notebook for analysis in available in the `notebook` folder.